someparty/someparty/source/articles/2018-05-13-lo-fi-garage-symphonette.html.markdown

 [Watch: Single Mothers - "Well Wisher" @ YouTube](https://www.youtube.com/watch?v=vZXrHsXSBwo "#")

-Vancouver-based comic boo -themed punk group [The Corps](https://thecorps.bandcamp.com/) are gearing up to release a new record on May 19 titled *Tales From 2814*.
+Vancouver-based comic book-themed punk group [The Corps](https://thecorps.bandcamp.com/) are gearing up to release a new record on May 19 titled *Tales From 2814*.
 That's 2814 as in "Sector 2814," the designation of space where Earth resides in DC Comics' Green Lantern cosmology.
 The four-piece features [Real McKenzies](http://www.realmckenzies.com/) members Andrew Pedersen, Dan Stenning, and Dan Garrison, along with Ronnie Ellis.

 Ellis, in an on-stage incident that was caught on camera, recently broke his nose during a performance.
 The band subsequently appeared on the video podcast series [Intergalactic Interviews](http://www.intergalacticinterviews.com/) where they gave a play-by-play of the injury.
 You can find that clip below.
 The Corps also premiered a new song, "Rann Thanagar Wars," as part of the recent episode of the [Rocket from Russia](http://www.citr.ca/radio/rocket-from-russia/episode/20180510/) show.
 You can hear it in their archives.